-- TPE 1a Subject-Specific Pedagogical Skills for MS Teaching Assignments (Teaching Mathematics in a MS Assignment) - $\blacktriangleright$ TPE 5 Student Engagement
+TPE 1a - Subject-Specific Pedagogical Skills for MS Teaching Assignments \geq (Teaching Mathematics in a MS Assignment) \triangleright

+TPE 5 - Student Engagement

-Student Interviews Assignment EDMS 543B
+Student Interviews Assignment EDMS 543

-.
-Nearly TDF 1 1.
-Developing Candidate's Meets Candidate's Meets Candidate's Exceeds Candidate's TPE 1, 1a Subject Specific assessment and assessment and assessment and assessment and Pedagogical recommendations from the student recommendations from the student recommendations from the student recommendations from the student skills for MS interview interview interview interview Teaching demonstrates little to demonstrates some demonstrates demonstrates Assignment (Teaching no understanding of understanding of how considerable exceptional Mathematics in a how to teach the state to teach the state understanding of how understanding of how Multiple Subject adopted academic adopted academic to teach the state to teach the state Assignment) content standard in content standard in adopted academic adopted academic Assignment mathematics mathematics content standard in content standard in mathematics mathematics mathematics mathematics TPE 2 Candidate's Candidate's Candidate's Candidate's Monitoring assessment and assessment and assessment and assessment and Student Learning recommendations recommendations recommendations recommendations During from the student from the student from the student from the student Instruction interview interview interview interview mstruction demonstrates little to demonstrates some demonstrates demonstrates no understanding of understanding of how considerable exceptional how to monitor to monitor student understanding of how understanding of how student learning and learning and how to to monitor student to monitor student how to effectively effectively make use learning and how to learning and how to make use of this of this information effectively make use effectively make use information when when teaching. of this information of this information teaching.
-5 when teaching. when teaching.
+Develoring Nearly Maata Freeda TPE 1, 1a Developing Candidate's Meets Candidate's Meets Candidate's Exceeds Candidate's Subject Specific assessment and assessment and assessment and assessment and Pedagogical recommendations recommendations recommendations recommendations skills for MS from the student from the student from the student from the student Teaching interview interview interview interview Assignment demonstrates little to demonstrates some demonstrates demonstrates (Teaching no understanding of understanding of how considerable exceptional Mathematics in a how to teach the state to teach the state understanding of how understanding of how Multiple Subject adopted academic adopted academic to teach the state to teach the state content standard in content standard in adopted academic adopted academic Assignment) mathematics mathematics content standard in content standard in mathematics mathematics mathematics mathematics TDE 2 Candidata'a Candidata'a TPE 2 Candidate's Candidate's Candidate's Candidate's Monitoring assessment and assessment and assessment and assessment and Student Learning recommendations recommendations recommendations recommendations During from the student from the student from the student from the student Instruction interview interview interview interview demonstrates little to demonstrates some demonstrates demonstrates no understanding of understanding of how considerable exceptional how to monitor to monitor student understanding of how understanding of how student learning and learning and how to to monitor student to monitor student how to effectively effectively make use learning and how to learning and how to make use of this of this information effectively make use effectively make use information when when teaching. of this information of this information teaching.
+0 111 when teaching. when teaching.
 TPE 3 Candidate Candidate Candidate Candidate Interpretation demonstrates little to demonstrates some demonstrates demonstrates and Use of no understanding of understanding of how considerable exceptional Assessments how to effectively to effectively assess understanding of how understanding of how assess students' students' content to effectively assess to effectively assess content knowledge knowledge through students' content students' content through the use of the use of student knowledge through knowledge through student interviews. interviews. the use of student the use of student interviews. interviews.
-TPE 4 Candidate's Candidate's Candidate's Candidate's Making Content Accessible recommendations recommendations recommendations recommendations Accessible from the student from the student interview from the student from the student interview interview interview demonstrates little to demonstrates some demonstrates considerable demonstrates no understanding in the use of understanding in the use of pedagogical exceptional understanding in the pedagogical strategies that will understanding in the use of pedagogical understanding in the use of pedagogical strategies that will provide all students strategies that will strategies that will provide all students access to the provide all students provide all students access to the mathematics access to the access to the mathematics curriculum mathematics mathematics curriculum curriculum curriculum Curriculum Curriculum curriculum
+TDE 4 Condidate's Candidate's Candidate's Candidate's TPE 4 Maling Contont Candidate's Making Content recommendations recommendations recommendations recommendations Accessible from the student from the student from the student from the student interview interview interview interview demonstrates little to demonstrates some demonstrates demonstrates no understanding in understanding in the considerable exceptional the use of use of pedagogical understanding in the understanding in the pedagogical strategies that will use of pedagogical use of pedagogical strategies that will provide all students strategies that will strategies that will provide all students access to the provide all students provide all students access to the mathematics access to the access to the mathematics curriculum mathematics mathematics curriculum curriculum curriculum Secondary TPE's for this Assignment

-Secondary TPE's for this Assignment
+Secondary TPE's for this Assignment \geqslant TPE 5 - Student Engagement

-- TPE 5 Student Engagement TPE 6, 6a, 6b Developmentally Appropriate Practices in Grades K-3 & Grades 4-8. - > TPE 8 Learning about Students and TPE 9 Instructional Planning
+- TPE 6, 6a, 6b Developmentally Appropriate Practices in Grades K-3 & Grades 4-8. > > - TPE 8 Learning about Students and TPE 9 Instructional Planning